Chris Polk: Professional career

-Pre-draft

 Philadelphia Eagles

 Polk signed as an undrafted free agent with the Philadelphia Eagles on April 28, 2012.
-The Sporting News called Polk the top undrafted player of the 2012 NFL Draft.
+The Sporting News called Polk the top undrafted player of the 2012 NFL draft.
 It is believed that injury concerns led to Polk's not being drafted.
 He made the team and was the 4th string running back all season.

 In his second season, after third string running back Dion Lewis was traded to the Browns, Polk made more of an impact for the Eagles, rushing for 98 yards on the season, including three touchdowns.
 He ran for a career-high 50 yards on four carries in a week 14 win over the Detroit Lions.
 He finished fifth on the team in rushing yards (98), behind LeSean McCoy, Bryce Brown, Michael Vick and Nick Foles.

 In Week 3 of the 2014 season, Polk was given kick return duty against the Washington Redskins.
 His best game rushing was against the Cowboys in Philadelphia, where he scored two touchdowns on two carries in a 27-38 loss.
 He finished with 172 yards rushing and 340 returning on only 11 returns, with 5 all-purpose touchdowns.
 Despite only having 46 carries, Polk finished third in both rushing yards (172) and rushing touchdowns (4), behind Lesean McCoy (1,319, 5) and newly acquired Darren Sproles (329, 6).
 Polk was given a restricted free agent tender after the 2014 season, but on April 24, 2015, the team rescinded the tender, making him an unrestricted free agent.

 Houston Texans

 Polk signed a one-year deal with the Houston Texans on April 28, 2015.
-With injuries holding starter Arian Foster to only 4 games, Polk was given more opportunities on the Texans as their backup running back.
+Due to injuries limiting the starter Arian Foster to only 4 games, Polk had more opportunities as the Texans' backup running back.
 Polk played in 15 games and started 2, recording 99 carries for 334 yards and a touchdown, as well as 16 catches for 109 yards and his first career receiving touchdown.

-He is a Custodian Supervisor for CALPIA.